sonos/torch-to-nnef/docs/examples/nemo_asr/README.md

         return []

 ```
-Then you can reference it directly with the `--runner-class` argument in the evaluation script.
+Then you can reference it directly with the `--model_runner_class` argument in the evaluation script.